SarahZimmermann-Schmutzler/v-server-setup/README.md

 5. Login to your VM with your alias.
 > `vm_connection`

 Yeah, it worked out!
-But happens if you close the git bash and start a new session? `Command not found.` Wait, what, why???
+But what happens if you close the git bash and start a new session? `Command not found.` Wait, what, why???
 > `i: By default, aliases are only available for the duration of the current shell session.
 To make them persistent, you need to define them in one of your shell configuration files.`

 6. Open or create the **bash_profile** script that runs whenever you start a new shell session.
 > `sudo nano ~/.bash_profile`

-7. Add the following if it is not already listed and save:
+7. Add the following if it's not already listed and save:
 BILD EINFÜGEN

 8. Reload the file.